e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_NIX.md

    - execute the following; use good/strong passwords and write them down:
 ```
 ALTER USER postgres WITH PASSWORD 'somespqladminpass';
-CREATE ROLE hippa_wr LOGIN ENCRYPTED PASSWORD 'somepassword' NOSUPERUSER INHERIT
+CREATE ROLE hgdbuser LOGIN ENCRYPTED PASSWORD 'somepassword' NOSUPERUSER INHERIT
     CREATEDB NOCREATEROLE NOREPLICATION;
-CREATE DATABASE "hipparchiaDB" WITH OWNER = hippa_wr ENCODING = 'UTF8';
+CREATE DATABASE "hgdb" WITH OWNER = hgdbuser ENCODING = 'UTF8';
 CREATE EXTENSION pg_trgm;
 \q
 ```
 4. Depending on your platform, you **might** need to tinker with your postgres configuration.
 Find `pg_hba.conf`.
-It will be somewhere like `/var/lib/pgsql/15/data/pg_hba.conf` or `/etc/postgresql/14/main/pg_hba.conf`. [it can be found via executing `SHOW hba_file;` inside the `psql` shell]
+It will be somewhere like `/var/lib/pgsql/17/data/pg_hba.conf` or `/etc/postgresql/14/main/pg_hba.conf`. [it can be found via executing `SHOW hba_file;` inside the `psql` shell]
    - Ensure that the `METHOD` in `pg_hba.conf` is `password` and NOT `peer` or `ident`.
 Ensure that this is true for both `local` connections AND for `127.0.0.1/32` connections.
    - Look at the end of the file and confirm that you see a block that looks like this: